-Spotlight meetings are included in an Enterprise meeting subscription only.
+Spotlight meetings are included in a Business or Enterprise host plan only.
 On this page:

 - About Spotlight meetings

 - How to start a Spotlight meeting

 - Spotlight controls

 - Audience participant controls

 In a Spotlight meeting, a chosen participant (or participants) is added to spotlight by the meeting organizer as shown in the participants panel below.
 Anyone who is not added to spotlight by the meeting organizer remains in the audience.

 Everyone in the meeting can see and hear the person (or people) in spotlight.
 Everyone in the audience has their microphone muted and their video turned off so they cannot be seen or heard by other participants in the audience.
 If there is only one person in spotlight, they see the audience, but cannot hear them.
 If multiple people are in spotlight, then they only see and hear each other.

 You can schedule a Spotlight meeting from StarLeaf app or a StarLeaf scheduler.
 There is an optional setting that makes your meeting a Spotlight meeting when you select it.
 To do this, schedule a meeting: